Tmozovka/Dining-Philosopher-problem/README.md

 # Dining Philosopher problem

 This repository represents a solution with a monitor pattern to the Dining Philosopher Problem.
-The Dining Philosopher Problem states that K philosophers seated around a circular table with one chopstick between each pair of philosophers.
+The Dining Philosopher Problem says that K philosophers seated around a round table with one chopstick between each pair of philosophers.
 There is one chopstick between each philosopher.
-A philosopher may eat if he can pick up the two chopsticks adjacent to him.
-One chopstick may be picked up by anyone of its adjacent followers but not both.
+A philosopher may eat if he can pick up the two chopsticks beside him.
+One chopstick may be picked up by any one of its neighboring followers but not both.

 ## Monitor based solution